natterstefan/zoom-slack-status-updater/README.md

 ## Requirements

-- Zoom App
+- a Zoom App
-- Slack App
+- a Slack App
-- ZEIT account
+- and a ZEIT account

 First, make sure you have `now` and all dependencies installed.